Southern Amateur Football League: League set-up and Challenge Cups

 The Junior Cup and below were inaugurated for the 1995–96.
-The Senior and Intermediate Cups were introduced for season 2015–16.
+The Senior and Intermediate Cups were introduced for season 2015–16 and the Challenge for 2025-26.
 They were not previously considered necessary as 1st and 2nd teams were offered an extra 'county divisional' cup by the AFA (either the Middlesex/Essex Cup or the Surrey/Kent Cup, depending on location).
 The veterans competitions began in 2018.

 Current member clubs

-Three of the current members (Alleyn Old Boys, Civil Service and Crouch End Vampires) are founder members of the League while 19 have been in membership since before World War II.
+Three of the current members (Alleyn Old Boys, Civil Service and Crouch End Vampires F.C.) are founder members of the League while 19 have been in membership since before World War II.